fjellsoftware/javafunctionalutils/README.md

 javafunctionalutils is a library containing various utilities for functional programming in java.
-The main goal is to provide a small set of the most useful concepts enabled by the sealed types feature introduced in java version 17, as well as providing some immutable datastructures with a signature that reflects their immutability.
+The main goal is to provide a small set of the most useful concepts enabled by the sealed types feature introduced in java version 17, as well as providing some immutable data structures with a signature that reflects their immutability.

 Here is an example of what the code might look like when using Opt from this library instead of the java standard library's Optional: